Rain and flooding

 Sandbags and flooding

-We maintain a stock of 2,000 filled sandbags on pallets at Hundens Depot, together with 1,000 additional bags and 50 tonnes of coarse sand.
+We maintain a stock of filled sandbags on pallets, together with additional reserve sandbags and coarse sand.

 There are likely to be many requests for sandbags in cases of heavy rainfall and flood and with limited resources, we will prioritise our response: